jelledijkema/legger/README.md

 3. Install the 3di QGIS plugin.
 See installation instruction on: https://github.com/nens/threedi-qgis-plugin/wiki

-4. The following Python packages are required for the tool, but don't come with every QGIS package:
+4. The following Python packages are required for the tool, that don't (necessarly) come with every QGIS package:
    - shapely
    - pandas
    - descartes